-- At the initial W-2 eligibility determination; - At each review; and - When the FEP receives information or has reason to believe that a child in a W-2 Group whose parent is placed in a CSJ, or W-2 T becomes a dropout, habitual truant, or minor parent.
+- At the initial W-2 eligibility determination; - At each review; and - When the FEP receives information or has reason to believe that a child in a W-2 Group whose parent is placed in a CSJ, TMP, or W-2 T has become a dropout, habitual truant, minor parent, or a child whose W-2 group includes a participant who has been unable to participate in required assigned activities due to the child's school-related problems.

-Verification of school enrollment may be in any form determined effective and efficient by the W-2 agency including documentation provided by or through the school.
+Verification of school enrollment status may be in any form determined effective and efficient by the W-2 agency including documentation provided by or through the school.
 The W-2 participant has seven working days from the date of the verification request to provide the verification.
 The verification due date may be extended up to 30 days from the initial request for W-2 services under extenuating circumstances.
 (See 4.1.3)